ArtemBlue/Random-Tools/README.md

 ### 4. Windows Feature Manager (WFM)

 The Windows Feature Manager (WFM) allows users to manage and configure various Windows features, such as Co-Pilot, Cortana, and Web Search.
 It is available in two formats:
-1. A standalone executable file for users who do not want to run the Python script manually.
-2. A Python script for those who prefer to execute the script or modify it.

 - **[Go to Windows Feature Manager](WFM/)**

-## Features

-- Enable or disable Windows Co-Pilot, Cortana, and Web Search features.
-- Easy-to-use graphical user interface.
-- Detailed logging of actions performed.

 ## Getting Started